helm/helm/docs/charts.md

     - port
 ```

 This schema will be applied to the values to validate it.
+Validation occurs
+when any of the following commands are invoked:

+* `helm install`
+* `helm upgrade`
+* `helm lint`
+* `helm template`

 An example of a
 `values.yaml` file that meets the requirements of this schema might look
 something like this: